jogiking/PhotoEditor/README.md

     }
 }

+extension MyViewController: EditPhotoViewControllerDelegate {

+    /// Called when the user saves the edited image func saveEditedImage(_ image: UIImage) {
+        // Handle the edited image
+        print("Edited image has been saved successfully!")
+    }
+}

 ```
 ### Explanation
 - **`EditPhotoViewController`**: This view controller provides the main interface for editing photos.
 - **`emojiDataSource`**: An object that supplies images(e.g., emojis) for use in the editor.
 It conforms to the `EditPhotoEmojiDataSource` protocol.
 - **`MyEmojiDataSource`**: A sample implementation of the `EditPhotoEmojiDataSource` protocol.
 It demonstrates how to load a set of images both for sections and specific items.
+- **`EditPhotoViewControllerDelegate`** A protocol to handle the saving of edited images.

 ## 🛠️ Customization
 You can create your own custom data source by conforming to the `EditPhotoEmojiDataSource` protocol.
 This allows you to dynamically load any set of emojis you wish to include.